-In addition, I was orally informed about the study.
+In addition, I was orally informed about the ADDRess project.

-CONFIRMATION OF PARENTS/GUARDIANS
+CONFIRMATION OF THE PATIENT

-Name of patient
+Patient name (in block capitals)

-Place, date Signature of parents/guardians
+Place, date Signature patient

 CONFIRMATION FROM THE ATTENDING PHYSICIAN

-I have discussed the registry CPS-R01 and the accompa and the declaration of consent with the custodians.
-A have explained to the parents/guardians that participat All questions were answered comprehensively.
-I

-Name of physician

-Place, date Signature of physician
+I have discussed the ADDRess project and t he accompanying research including the patient information and the declaration of consent with the patient.
+All questions were answered comprehensively.
+I have explained to the patient that participation is voluntary.
+No. 10 february (10 february 11 february 1 Name of physician (in block capitals) Place, date Signature of attending physician